willDDDD/Bookrent/README.md

 5. In your browser, go to [http://localhost/:3000](http//localhost:3000) to see the website locally.

-Roles:
+Roles: <br>
 Front-end: Chen Yang, Zelong Liang, Haoran Wang <br>
 Back-end: Xiuhao Ding